 Digesting Grief Through Creative Expression-Workshop

-While writing this post a little voice inside me told me to update the Kickstarter page, letting everyone know that All overfunding of this project will go to host a Digesting Grief Through Creative Expression-Workshop at Nøsen Yoga and Moutain Lodge in Hemsedal, Norway, fall 2018.
+While writing this post a little voice inside me told me to update the Kickstarter page, letting everyone know that All overfunding of this project will go to host a Digesting Grief Through Creative Expression-Workshop at Nøsen Yoga and Moutain Lodge in Hemsedal in Norway,

 Pretty excited about how life is going to respond to this new approach of mine.